Uninsured collateral? You’ve got options.

 Collateral Protection Insurance (CPI) combines traditional insurance coverage with highly-connected tracking to help lenders manage and mitigate risks to their portfolios.
 VSI provides blanket coverage to achieve the same goal with no tracking nor member contact necessary.

 This is only the beginning of your CPI education and decision journey!
-We will share articles comparing Hybrid and Traditional CPI, discuss the advantages & disadvantages of a Vendors Single Interest (blanket) program, and more.
+We have other articles which compare Hybrid and Traditional CPI, discuss the advantages & disadvantages of a Vendors Single Interest (blanket) program, and more.

 To stay connected, Subscribe to the Learning Library.

 Blogger.
 Speaker.
 Part-time Jedi.